 We narrowed it down to the fact that she’d been eating tons of ice cream at our facility and she normally doesn’t eat ice cream.
 I suggested she take a few days off of ice cream (and other dairy) and see what happens.
 She agreed and by removing ice cream, her symptoms improved.
 Simple solution.

 Moral of the story… pay attention to your poop.
 It can tell you what changes you need to make to improve your health.
-I take a probiotic and CBD oil for my digestive health and it makes a huge difference.
+I take a probiotic and collagen for my digestive health and it makes a huge difference.

 #25 Eat More Organ Meats